PoiCraft/zhMC/README.md

 # zhMC
-Fix some wrong Chinese translation of Minecraft Bedrock Edition
+Fix some wrong Chinese translation of Minecraft Bedrock Edition.
+**This repository has nothing to do with Mojang.**

 ## 如何使用